masc-ucsc/livehd/docs/CreateJson.md

 This document describes the design, implementation, and reasoning behind the latest changes to the inou.json.fromlg command.
 This command can be invoked to generate a JSON representation file of a given LGraph netlist that Yosys can parse.

-This pass is intended to create a JSON file that can nextpnr can use to Place and Route a netlist onto an ice40 FPGA (from Lattice).
+This pass is intended to create a JSON file that nextpnr can use to Place and Route a netlist onto an ice40 FPGA (from Lattice).
 Currently, as described under section "Future Work", we cannot fully achieve this goal, so this inou pass remains a Work in Progress.

 # Invocation